-Passed May 20, 1767.
-Referred for consideration by the King in Council, December 17, 1767, and allowed to become a law by lapse of time in accordance with the proprietary charter.
-See Appendix XXVI, Section II, and the note to the Act of Assembly passed May 31, 1718, Chapter 236; May 22, 1722, Chapter 255.
+Passed March 9, 1771.
+Referred for consideration by the King in Council, October 9, 1771, and allowed to become a law by lapse of time in accordance with the proprietary charter.
+See Appendix XXIX.

-CHAPTER DLXI.
+CHAPTER DOXXXII.

-AN ACT FOR APPOINTING WARDENS FOR THE PORT OF PHILADEL-PHIA AND FOR THE BETTER REGULATING PILOTS PLYING IN THE RIVER AND BAY OF DELAWARE AND PRICE OF PILOTAGE TO AND FROM THE SAID PORT.
+AN ACT APPOINTING WARDENS FOR THE PORT OF PHILADELPHIA AND FOR THE BETTER REGULATING PILOTS PLYING IN THE RIVER AND BAY OF DELAWARE, AND THE PRICE OF PILOTAGE TO AND FROM THE SAID PORT.

-Whereas frequent and heavy losses have arisen to the merchants and others trading to and from the port of Philadelphia from the ignorance and misconduct of unskilful persons acting as pilots in the bay and river Delaware and from the want of proper regulations being established to the great injury of the trade of the province:
+Whereas frequent and heavy losses have arisen to the merchants and others trading to and from the port of Philadelphia from the ignorance and misconduct of unskilful persons acting as pilots in the bay and river Delaware and from the want of proper regulations being established, to the great injury of the trade of the province: